ImmaculataUniversity/Cybersecurity-Toolbox-25/README.md

 https://www.zaproxy.org/ Helps with penetration testing for web development by finding security vulnerabilities by acting as an intercepting proxy.

-https://lookup.icann.org/en/lookup is used to get info on specific organization like IP address and domain status(whois)
+https://lookup.icann.org/en/lookup is used to get info on specific organization like IP address and domain status(whois)-Samai Hidalgo

 https://www.getastra.com Penetration testing website.
 (Christian Petrancuri)